rixx/git-backdate/README.md

 `git-backdate` tries to only require git and Python.
 However, it also relies on

 - `sed` if you want to backdate more than the most recent commit <sup>for perfectly fine reasons, don't worry about it</sup>
-- `date` if you want to pass date descriptions like "last Friday" or "2 weeks ago"
+- `date` if you want to pass date descriptions like "last Friday" or "2 weeks ago".
+If you use git-backdate on MacOS and want to use this feature, you will need to run the command with ``GIT_BACKDATE_DATE_CMD="gdate" git backdate …``, as native `date` on MacOS does not support the `--date` flag.

 ## … why.